braybowler/braybowler/README.md

 I'm a passionate SaaS builder, entrepreneur, and full-time professional developer at Vehikl.

-When I'm not developing I'm hiking with my dogs, playing golf, playing volleyball, reading, or focusing on my fitness.
+When I'm not developing I'm hiking with my girlfriend and our dogs, playing golf, playing volleyball, reading, or focusing on my fitness.

 ## My Web Applications:
 [GolfTracker.ca](https://www.golftracker.ca)